wbeebe/pyqt/README.md

 certain types of UI compositions.
 Nothing earth-shattering, but they do sorta build on one another.

++ Minimal Window Example - The smallest PyQt5 application I could write that would put up a window with chrome.
+There are more blank lines and comments than code.

 ![Minimal Window Example](https://github.com/wbeebe/pyqt/blob/master/screenshots/minimal-window-example.png)

++ Grid Layout Example - Creates a 3-by-3 array of buttons labeled 1-9.
+Some clever Python code creates the buttons and connects actions to the buttons.
+Press any of the buttons and it will print out on the console which button was pressed.

 ![Grid Layout Example](https://github.com/wbeebe/pyqt/blob/master/screenshots/grid-layout-example.png)